-Independent divisions will not care about other friendly divisions, but they will maneuver in the general direction of the force flagship.
+Independent divisions will not care about keeping station on other friendly divisions, but they will maneuver in the general direction of the force flagship.
+Independent cruiser divisions will try to place themselves a couple of nautical miles in front of the main force.